seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 As the discourse proceeds, he explains in an extremely lucid manner how one can detach one's mind from each of these elements.
 We happened to mention at the very outset that the depth of the Dhamma has to be seen through lucidity and not through complicated over-drawings.
 In fact, this discourse exhibits such lucidity.

-The meditation subject of elements, which grew in complexity at the hands of later Buddhist philosophers, who took to atomistic analysis of a speculative sort, is presented here in this *Dhatuvibhaṅgasutta* with a refreshing clarity and lucidity.
+The meditation subject of elements, which grew in complexity at the hands of later Buddhist philosophers, who took to atomistic analysis of a speculative sort, is presented here in this *Dhātuvibhaṅgasutta* with a refreshing clarity and lucidity.
 Here it is explained in such a way that one can directly experience it.

 For instance in describing the earth element, the Buddha gives as examples of the internal earth element such parts of the body as head hairs, body hairs, nails and teeth.
 Because the external earth element hardly needs illustration, nothing in particular has been mentioned as to that aspect.
 Anyone can easily understand what is meant by it.
 There is no attempt at atomistic analysis.